Base Price (MSRP):$21,695.00 / As Tested (MSRP): $29,390.00

 Overall, the driving experience is transparent, meaning there is nothing outstanding, negatively or positively.
 The steering has a pleasant feel, neither too tight nor too loose, the brakes work well if not dramatically, the ride is smooth and the vehicle is quiet.

-We drove a Santa Fe with all-wheel drive, and on dry pavement it did not feel any different from the front-drive model.
-All-wheel drive is designed to improve handling stability and traction on slippery surfaces.
-All Santa Fe models include electronic stability control with traction control.
+We drove a Santa Fe with all-wheel drive.
+It's electronically controlled and automatically sends power to the wheels with the best traction.
+For really slippery or off-road conditions, there is a driver-selectable all-wheel-drive lock that provides a fixed 50/50 torque split between the front and rear wheels.
+On dry pavement (not locked) it did not feel any different from the front-drive model.
+All-wheel drive is designed to improve handling stability and traction on slippery surfaces, and the Hyundai system does that.
+In addition, all Santa Fe models include Electronic Stability Control (ESC) which includes the function of traction control.

-The Hyundai Santa Fe is only a little smaller than a Toyota Highlander, but it costs about $6,000 less.
+The Hyundai Santa Fe is only a little smaller than a Toyota Highlander, but it costs a lot less.
 Judging from Hyundai's performance in J.D.
-Power and Associates quality studies, Hyundai's vehicles are right in there in terms of quality and reliability as well.
-If you're in the market for a suburban SUV, the capable and refined Santa Fe should be included on your shopping list.
+Power and Associates quality studies, Hyundai's vehicles are right there in terms of quality and reliability as well.
+If you're in the market for a suburban utility vehicle, with a tidy size, good versatility, nice styling, responsive performance, commendable fuel economy, a generous list of appealing features, and an attractive price, the Santa Fe should be included on your shopping list.

 NewCarTestDrive.com correspondent John Rettie drove the Hyundai Santa Fe in Santa Barbara.